Welcome to the Churches of St Andrew’s, Thornhaugh and St Mary’s, Wansford

 The exceptionally well-figured font is Norman and has been dated at c1120.
 Sculpting ‘in the round’ represents warriors and, it is believed, Jesus and John the Baptist.
 Its survival is also remarkable in that it was rescued from a more prosaic, secular use as a cattle trough at Sibberton Lodge; quite possibly removed from the church around the time of the Reformation as being ‘popish’ and therefore ‘idolatrous’.
 Although Norman in period the carving is indicative of Saxon craftsmanship and the carved figures are framed within a thirteen-bay arcade surround.
 Given the population at this period was overwhelmingly illiterate, the power of the story told in the carvings, which would have been interpreted for parishioners by the priest, would have been deeply significant and powerful.
 Today, the only representative interpretation upon which there is consensus is a carving believed to characterise the baptism of Christ by John the Baptist.
 Living largely in wattle and daub huts and hovels, stone-built churches would have had an awesome, even fearsome, significance to local populations to a degree it is impossible to comprehend at this distance in time.

 St Mary’s underwent a comprehensive refurbishment programme in 2008, which included the removal of some pews to provide greater flexibility.
-A further project installing disabled access and toilet facilities was completed in October 2012 and a servery has recently been installed.
+A project installing disabled access and toilet facilities was completed in October 2012 and a servery has recently been installed.

 The total seating capacity including choir stalls is 105.
 The close proximity of the Haycock Hotel affords the opportunity for weddings.